finkel-lang/finkel/doc/contents/language-syntax.rst

    infixr 6 $+$

-Note that sk syntax is affected by the left and right associativity of operators, but not by the precedence of operators.
+Note that Finkel syntax is affected by the left and right associativity of operators, but not by the precedence of operators.

 Bindings